Q I've Been Charged With a Felony. What Happens Next?

 These along with other types of motions can be run during the 2nd phase.
 If for some reason you cannot resolve the case in the 2nd phase we move to the 3rd phase which is trial.

-A trial is where 12 people from the community are selected to decide guilt or innocence in your case.
+The third phase, a trial, is where 12 people from the community are selected to decide guilt or innocence in your case.
 Every once and awhile we may waive the jury and let a judge decide the guilt or innocence in your case, this is, however, very rare.
 In trial all 12 jurors will have to believe beyond a reasonable doubt, which is a very high legal standard, that you are guilty of each and every act of each and every crime that you are accused of.

 There are three possible outcomes for a jury trial: not guilty which is commonly referred to as an acquittal which exonerates you of any wrong doing in the case that the prosecution brought against you.
 The second is a guilty verdict.
 Remember, all 12 members of the jury would have to unanimously agree that you are guilty of each and every element of the crime beyond a reasonable doubt.